OpenRockets/web-dev-error-solutions/errors/nextjs/handling-error-nextresponse-must-be-called-only-inside-a-middleware-in-next-js-middleware/README.md

+# 🐞 Handling `Error: NextResponse must be called only inside a middleware` in Next.js Middleware

 This document addresses a common error encountered when working with Next.js Middleware: `Error: NextResponse must be called only inside a middleware`.
 This error arises when you attempt to use `NextResponse` outside the context of a middleware function. `NextResponse` is specifically designed for manipulating requests and responses within the middleware lifecycle.